tjs23/nuc_dynamics/README.txt

 NucDynamics is a Python/Cython program for the calculation of genome structures from single-cell Hi-C chromosome contact data using a simulated annealing particle dynamics protocol.
-This software takes NCC format contact data (as output by NucProcess) and creates PDB (ProteinDataBank) format files.
-The result of the structure calculation is output in PDB format so that it may be viewed in molecular graphics software such as PyMol.
+This software takes NCC format contact data (as output by NucProcess) and creates 3D coordinates, which are output as N3D (a simple tab-separated format, see below) or PDB (ProteinDataBank) format files.
+If the result of the calculation is output as PDB format the structures may be viewed in molecular graphics software such as PyMol.
 Further output formats will be supported in the near future.

 To run NucDynamics issue the 'nuc_dynamics' command line followed by the name/location of an input NCC format contact file.
 Various options may be specfied on the command line using flags that are prefixed with '-'.
-A full listing of these is given below, but commonly -o (the output coordinate file), -m (the number of conformational models to generate) and -s (the particle size or sizes to use) will be specified.
+A full listing of these is given below, but commonly -o (the output coordinate file), -m (the number of conformational models to generate), -f (output file format) and -s (the particle size or sizes to use) will be specified.

 Parameters relating to the restraint distances are not normally changed when calculating interphase genome structures.
 However, the annealing stage